JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/exercises.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

 This function can be written using the `if-elseif-else` statement.
-Since `cell` is a boolean value, we do not need to compare with one as in `call == 1`.
+Since `cell` is a boolean value, we do not need to compare with one as in `cell == 1`.

 ```julia
 function willsurvive(cell, k)